Local news: Influence of Facebook on news stories

 In 2018, Tech Crunch journalist Josh Constine reported that Facebook "stole the news business" by using its sponsorship of new outlets to make many news publishers its "ghostwriters."
 Constine further noted that Facebook has been targeting local news sources for many years.
-In January 2019, Facebook founder Mark Zuckerberg announced that he will spend $300 million investing in local news over a three-year period.
+In January 2019, Facebook founder Mark Zuckerberg announced that he would spend $300 million investing in local news over three years.